 You really need a good magnifier glass or preferably a microscope designed for working with SMD components.

 If you use thin wire, you can just take it up between the enclosure and the PCB.
 I added a 4-pin female header connector and soldered a 90 degree male header that I connect to the programming pins.
-Then I just soldered the 3.3 Volt, GND, the two I2C wires.
+Then I just soldered the 3.3 Volt, GND, the two I2C wires to the connector.
 Everything you need to connect a module using I2C.

 Configuring ESP Easy

 Now it’s time to try it out.
 After you’ve done the initial setup of the Sonoff device, select “Devices” in the setup menu.
-Then just add the sensor you connected to your Sonoff.
+Select the sensor you just connected to your Sonoff.
 In this case I have connected a BME280 Temperature, Barometric Pressure and Humidity sensor.

 - Over The Air updates.
 A way of programming the esp8266 via WiFi instead of having to upgrade with a USB to Serial adapter cable. ?